|

 "O-tay.
 Dis is what I doeing to do.
 Take my fings to da store and det dem to div me my money back!
 Den... you tan buy me dose fings wif YOUR money!"

-Hmm.
-On second thought.
-Yeah.
-She got it!
-And I'm thinking there's a future in there as a business woman after all. ;)
+And I’m thinking there’s a future in there as a business woman after all.

 {picnik has a new textures effect that i had fun trying out and playing around with}